joseph-flinn/site/frontend/posts/scalable-dev-auto-versioning.md

 it out.
 This can even be implemented in a [merge queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue) implementation.
 But one question remains unsolved: for the frameworks that require a version in the codebase, how do we update it without risking a conflict?
-The version automation could be built to commit and merge a version bump straight to trunk, but in a high velocity repo that might conflict with other PRs coming in and updating the version.
+The version automation could be built to commit and merge a version bump straight to trunk, but in a high-velocity repo that might conflict with other PRs coming in and updating the version.

-It wasn't until I read the article on the [GLEW](https://sam.gleske.net/blog/engineering/2019/11/12/git-low-effort-workflow.html) approach to implementing trunk based development that I realized that the software version should not be tracked in the trunk.
+It wasn't until I read the article on the [GLEW](https://sam.gleske.net/blog/engineering/2019/11/12/git-low-effort-workflow.html) approach to implementing trunk-based development that I realized that the software version should not be tracked in the trunk.
 Instead, git tags are used for the version source of truth.
-The third and fifth factors in the [12 Factor App](https://12factor.net/build-release-run) helps conceptualize the difference between a build artifact and a release asset: application configuration should not be stored in the codebase alongside the app, but should be stored elsewhere and packaged later with the build artifact to create the final release asset.
-In the SaaS world, this is a trivial problem to solve since backend applications can rely on the environment variables for configuration and the web app can rely on their backend application to provide the correct configuration (a future article will show how to implement such a strategy).
+The third and fifth factors in the [12 Factor App](https://12factor.net/build-release-run) help conceptualize the difference between a build artifact and a release asset: application configuration should not be stored in the codebase alongside the app, but should be stored elsewhere and packaged later with the build artifact to create the final release asset.
+In the SaaS world, this is a trivial problem to solve since backend applications can rely on the environment variables for configuration and the web app can rely on its backend application to provide the correct configuration (a future article will show how to implement such a strategy).

 There is a drawback to this approach.
 The version will never be tracked in trunk, so it will never be in the git